kannibalox/pyrosimple/docs/pyrotorque-tutorial.md

 at time every 5 minutes, up to a maximum of 20.
 However, the maximum of 20 is deciding by only considering torrents that are actively downloading data, so that the queue doesn't get stuck on dead torrents.
-The `matcher` value is set to only start torrents which have the `loaded_by` custom field set to `pyrotorque` (among other filters), so that it doesn't interfere with other programs (e.g. Radarr).
+The `matcher` value below is set to only start torrents which have the `loaded_by` custom field set to `pyrotorque` (among other filters), so that it doesn't interfere with other programs (e.g. Radarr).
 It will also use `sort_fields` so that higher priority torrents are started first.